eclipse-ditto/ditto/documentation/src/main/resources/architecture/DADR-0003-do-not-interrupt-threads.md

 ## Consequences

 The best way to deal with `InterruptedException` is not catching it at all.
-Leave it to Akka to handle low-level concurrency errors.
+Leave it to Pekko to handle low-level concurrency errors.
-Use Akka's `CompletionStage` APIs instead of blocking-wait whenever possible.
+Use Pekko's `CompletionStage` APIs instead of blocking-wait whenever possible.
 Use `CompletableFuture.join()` instead of `CompletableFuture.get()` in tests.

 Where blocking-wait cannot be avoided, the actors executing blocking wait should execute in their own dispatcher